j-fu/marginalia/julia/julia-workflow.md

 └── test
     └── runtests.jl
 ```
-You can download the Julia script [genproject.jl](/assets/genproject.jl) and generate this structure a subdirectory via
+You can download the Julia script [genproject.jl](/assets/genproject.jl) and generate this structure a subdirectory on your computer via
 ```
 julia --compile=min genproject.jl name_of_your_project
 ```
-Adapt it to your needs.

-__Project structure summary__
-- Shared code among scripts or  notebooks is either placed in `src` as part of the `MyProject` package, or in package in `packages`
+Feel free to adapt the generated directory tree to your needs and don't forget to make a git repository out of it as early as possible.

+## TL;DR
 - Script functionality should be developed in functions, avoiding global variables
-- Scripts can contain modules in order to separate their namespaces.
+- Create a project specific environment as a project-package
-- Pluto notebooks should activate the enviromnent in the root directory of `MyProject`
+- Use the REPL and  Revise.jl, start julia in the activated project environment
+- Place shared code among project specific  scripts or  notebooks either in the `src` subdirectory as part of the project-package, or in a  sub-package in a subdirectory of the project-package
+- Separate namespaces of scripts by using  modules
+- Activate the shared project environment of the project-package in project specific Pluto notebooks.
-- Write tests
+- Write tests and examples

+By taking advantage of Julia's best-in-class package management facilities, the proposed approach goes a long way in the direction of maintaining sustainable research software.
+From a [talk by A. Zeller](https://de.slideshare.net/andreas.zeller/sustainable-research-software):
+1. Have a repo ✓
+2. Anyone can build ✓
+3. Have tests ✓
+4. Be open for extensions ✓
+5. Have examples ✓